BasileoLuv/simple-java-service/README.md

 # simple-java-service
-A simple Java service that shows system info and performs arithmetic operations
+A simple Java service that shows system info and performs arithmetic operations.

 # How to run tests
 ```